Sadequain: Murals

 His monumental murals, in excess of thirty-five, adorn the halls of State Bank, Frere Hall Karachi; Lahore Museum; Punjab University; Mangla Dam; Aligarh Muslim University; Banaras Hindu University; Indian Institute of Geological Sciences; Islamic Institute in Delhi, and Abu Dhabi Power House, among others.
 His paintings and calligraphies in the building of the Islamic Institute in Delhi alone cover more than seven thousand square feet.
 Sadequain painted his earliest murals at Jinnah Hospital and PIA headquarters in the 1950s.
 These murals have disappeared and their fate is unknown.

-In 1961 he painted the huge mural (62'X10') in the Head Office of the State Bank of Pakistan at Karachi, titled "Treasures of Time," in which he showed the intellectual advance of man from the times of Socrates to that of Iqbal and Einstein.
-It is a linear creation that shows a pageant of intellectuals and thinkers of the Greek era, mathematicians and chemists of the Middle East, the scholars of the European Renaissance, and the 20th-century laureates.
+In 1961 he painted a huge mural (62'X10') in the Head Office of the State Bank of Pakistan in Karachi, titled "Treasures of Time," in which he showed the intellectual advance of man from the times of Socrates to that of Iqbal and Einstein.
+It is a linear creation that shows a pageant of intellectuals and thinkers of the Greek era, mathematicians and chemists of the Middle East, scholars of the European Renaissance, and 20th-century laureates.
 This large mural has endured transportation from the State Bank to Mohatta Palace (for the exhibition The Holy Sinner), and back to State Bank and has deep scars to prove the ordeal.

-Sadequain painted the ceiling of the Lahore museum entrance hall, depicting Evolution of Mankind, and additional nine large panels of calligraphies for the Islamic Gallery.
+Sadequain painted the ceiling of the Lahore museum entrance hall, depicting the Evolution of Mankind, and additional nine large panels of calligraphies for the Islamic Gallery.
 The ceiling spans approximately 100 x 35 ft.
 The Panjab government has recently allocated money for the restoration of the mural.

 Punjab University houses the mural "Quest of Knowledge" in its library.
 The mural appropriately depicts the academic theme commensurate with the institution of learning where it is housed.
 Young men and women are shown holding high the key to learning that unleashes riches in their lives.
 The mural is mounted high up against the ceiling of the main library and appears to be in good condition.

 The mural in the Punjab Library (adjacent to Lahore Museum) is mounted in the library hall located on the main floor.
 All four sections of the mural have been disassembled and dismounted because of the damage to the building due to water seepage.